 Accessing the catalog and databases

 Catalog Visitors can search the University Libraries catalog from on or off campus, regardless of one's affiliation with the university.
+Visitors can check out books by joining the Community Borrowers Program.

 U.S. Government Documents The University of Maryland has been a Federal Depository Library since 1925, and the Regional Depository for Maryland, Delaware, and the District of Columbia since 1965.
 Government documents are located on the 4th floor of McKeldin Library.